Install an Edge site

 2. Click Download Installer.

-Tip When you download the installer, an Edge user is automatically created in CPSH.
+An Edge user is created in CPSH.

 3. Depending on your operating system and browser, follow the regular steps for downloading files.